ghiculescu/payaus-docs/_posts/staff/2013-02-06-importing.md

 * [Importing and exporting data](http://myobaustralia.custhelp.com/app/answers/detail/a_id/9072#export_data)
 * [Importing and exporting data in AccountRight 2011 and later](http://myobaustralia.custhelp.com/app/answers/detail/a_id/33521)

-#### Two Golden Rules
+#### Three Golden Rules

 There are two important rules to keep in mind when exporting your data;

+1. Ensure that all staff you wish to import have a **MYOB Card ID**.
+PayAus uses this field to import data back in to MYOB.
+Staff without a Card ID will not be imported.
+You can set a Card ID when editing employee details in MYOB.
+[This guide](http://www.perdisco.com/au/myobLearning/setup/addEmployee.aspx) (step 5) may be helpful.
-1. Ensure your file is **tab delimited**.
+2. Ensure your file is **tab delimited**.
 This means the spaces between fields are separated by tabs (as opposed to commas).
 The default in MYOB AccountRight 2011 and later is commas; you *must* change it to tabs.
-2. Ensure your file **includes headers**.
+3. Ensure your file **includes headers**.
 This means the first row if the output file will contain the field headers, rather than field values.
 In most MYOB versions this is enabled by default, but you *should* double check.

 <div class="alert alert-block">
 	<i class="icon-thumbs-down"> </i>